ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 ### VPC is resources

-The vpc resources created is summarized by the output of the subnets command, shown below, edited for brevity.
+The VPC resources created is summarized by the output of the subnets command, shown below, edited for brevity.
 Notice the three VPCs, the non overlapping CIDR blocks, and the resource groups membership:

    ```
    $ ibmcloud is subnets